 My first acting experience was when I was 8, I did a Youth Theatre version of Bugsy Malone at the Stafford Gatehouse Theatre.
 I loved it.

 We understand you are concerned about the environment – When did this first become an important issue for you?

-I don’t know how anyone CANT be concerned about the environment.
-Certainly as you reach a certain age and start thinking about raising a family, it puts things into perspective.
+I don’t know how anyone can’t be concerned about the environment.
+When you reach a certain age and start thinking about raising a family, it puts things into perspective.
 I’ve always been concerned with de-forestation and the extinction of wildlife but now with climate change happening at an alarming rate, it seems we really are making a mess of this beautiful planet.

 How do you reflect this concern in your daily lifestyle (e.g not wearing leather, meat consumption, recycling, conscious purchases etc)

 I think we can all do better.
 All of us can make positive changes in our lives.
 My wife and I try very hard to not buy pre-packaged food, we always cook from fresh, and are very conscious of recycling everything we can.
 I’ve never been particularly into wearing leather, and I certainly wouldn’t wear fur or animal skin and I am utterly against any form of animal testing, so I am quite choosy when buying any toiletries.
 It doesn’t take much to start making a difference, choosing to walk instead of driving a car or eating less meat.

 “Learning lines is the most tiresome, boring, awful part of the job and I loathe it.

 That being said, I can learn lines fairly quickly.
 I have to read them aloud to